 AcadIMAT

-A Typical Exam Day in an Italian Medical School
+A Typical Oral Exam in an Italian Medical School

-If you haven’t read my previous article on oral exams, I would first recommend you to have a look at it before continuing.
+If you haven’t read my article on Oral Exams, or my article about Exams schedule in an Italian University, I would first recommend you to have a look at them before continuing.

 As you know, I’m a previously converted oral exam coward.
 I hope to have changed a lot of your minds by now about fearing orals, but let’s take it a bit further and talk about what some obnoxious students consider annoying about the orals.
 I’m going to try to walk you through a typical oral exam so you have a way better idea of what to expect.